smith-erik/smith-erik.github.io/_posts/2017-12-08-Behind-the-Tweets-of-Trump.md

 ## Hillary Clinton Comparison

-Here is a wordcloud from Hillary's word usage during the campaign.
+Here is a wordcloud from Hillary's word usage during the 2016 presidential campaign.

 ![Wordcloud for Hillary Clinton during campaign.](/assets/hc_proof2.png)

 There are some clear differences from Trump's wordclouds in the beginning of this post.
 She uses words like *women* and *families*, which are not visible in Trump's wordclouds.
 Hillary also uses *will* relatively less and *need* and *want* relatively more.
+We also see the appearance of human rights related words as *every* and *right*.

-As a final comparison, we plot the number of tweets per week for 2016 and see if we can spot some differences.
+As a final comparison, we plot the number of tweets per week for 2016 and see if we can spot some differences between Hillary's and Trump's tweet frequency.

 <html>
 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plot.ly/~smith-erik/49.embed?link=false" height="525" width="100%"></iframe>